OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed-broadcast/nodejs/Readme.md

 # Broadcast message to organization using activity feed notification (Graph APIs)

-This sample shows a feature where user can broadcast a message to all members of organization using activty feed notification through teams tab.
+This sample enables users to broadcast messages across the organization using Teams activity feed notifications, powered by Microsoft Graph APIs.
+It includes features such as Teams SSO for tabs, activity feed notifications, and Graph API integration, making it an efficient way to notify all members directly within the Teams environment.

 ## Included Features
 * Teams SSO (tabs)